Teaching English Online Salaries – How Much Can I Make?< Back to the TEFL News

 Another qualification to teach English online that can lead to higher pay is having previous teaching experience; some online teaching companies may require a minimum amount of experience to qualify for jobs or to fall into a higher pay bracket.
 Don’t panic.
 When it comes to teaching English online, often all experience counts, including tutoring, homeschooling, babysitting, coaching, training, or working with kids in any capacity).
 Consider any tutoring, substitute teaching jobs, daycare worker jobs, etc. that you may have had.
 All of these jobs translate into teaching experience and can boost your potential hourly pay.

-Example of pay
+Example of a teacher’s monthly pay

 Which online teaching company pays the most?